Questions and Answers about the Revised General Education Curriculum for Current Students in the College of Arts and Sciences

-Q. What is the general education program?
+Q. What is general education?

 Learning Objective 1 – Reading Closely: Literary Analysis and Interpretation (G1)

 - One course with attribute G1 is required

 Learning Objective 2 – Understanding the Arts: Creativity, Performance, and Interpretation (G2)

 - One course with attribute G2 is required

 Learning Objective 3 – Seeking Meaning: Wisdom, Truth, and Inquiry (G3)

 - One course with attribute G3 is required